 We continue to monitor key developments in patent law and encourage you to review the publications and events page of our firm website (www.arelaw.com) for more information.
 Please feel free to contact one of our firm’s attorneys to learn more.

-*Charles Macedo is a partner and Addie A. Bendory is an associate at Amster, Rothstein & Ebenstein LLP.
+*Charles Macedo is a partner and Addie A. Bendory is a former associate at Amster, Rothstein & Ebenstein LLP.
 Their practice specializes in intellectual property issues.
-They may be reached at email@example.com and firstname.lastname@example.org.
+Charles may be reached at email@example.com.

 Mr. Macedo is also the author of The Corporate Insider’s Guide to U.S. Patent Practice, published by Oxford University Press in 2009.